alexandre-assad/cardio-vasc-risks/watch/logistic_regression.md

 ## Introduction

 The logistic regression algorythm is the most popular supervised machine learning classifier model.
-The idea behind it is two fit the data with a linear modelisation.
+The idea behind it is two fit the data with a linear modelisation, then calculate a probability of a label.
 This model could be either binary or multinomial.

 ### How it works ?